kehantan/labbook/docs/protein/purification.rst

 | Top up with water up to              | 100 ml   | 4000 ml  |
 +--------------------------------------+----------+----------+

-We store the pellet at -80 C
+The bacterial pellet from expression process was stored at -80 :math:`\textdegree C`.
+Purification would proceed from there.

 Extraction
 ----------